-The first line construct a temperature object and assign it a temperature of 100°K. The second line calls the assignment operator.
+The first line constructs a temperature object and assign it a temperature of 100°K. The second line calls the assignment operator, after the default constructor.
 Since the right hand operand is an object of class Temperature, the called method is the first version.
 When writing an operator you can imagine that, from the point of view of the compiler, the instruction containing the assignment operator is transformed into